Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at ShopKo at its Sioux City facility, reporting 57 affected workers.
+The single largest action involved ShopKo at its Sioux City facility, reporting 57 affected workers.
 ShopKo followed with 54 workers.

 Trend & Outlook

-This data points to a mixed picture for Iowa's labor market, with activity diverging between monthly and annual comparisons.
-The Finance & Insurance sector warrants close attention heading into the next period.
+The data underscores a mixed picture for Iowa's labor market, with activity diverging between monthly and annual comparisons.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Iowa.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Iowa WARN notices, browse layoffs by state, or download the full dataset.